Skip to content

 Revoke / unrevoke session Same row pattern toggles spec.revoked.
 Revoked sessions deny subsequent tool calls immediately.

-Filter Search box on each table filters by server, human ID, agent ID.
+Filter Search box on each table filters by server, human ID, agent ID, or team ID.
 Local to the loaded set — refresh first if cluster state has changed.

 Tool-rule example: